pauldzim/OVCC/README.md

       then click 'OK'.
 Then do a Hard Reset. and you should see that "Disk Extended Color Basic" has loaded.

+One note: If you load the libmpi.so module first ("Mult-Pak Interface"), and then load the libfd502.so module (floppy disk controller) into it, you *must* load it into MPI Slot 4.
+The floppy disk controller won't work in any other slot.
+I didn't see this documented anywhere, and it took me quite some time to figure out.

 You can find the needed ROMs at https://colorcomputerarchive.com.
 I used the ones from the repo/ROMs/XRoar/CoCo directory.